-Your credit report is compiled by each of the three credit bureaus in the U.S — Equifax, Experian and TransUnion.
+Your credit report is compiled by each of the three credit bureaus in the U.S — Equifax, Experian, and TransUnion.
 The IRS is an independent agency and does not report the findings of a tax audit to any of the big three bureaus.
 However, it may conduct further proceedings to help out the consumers that owe federal back taxes and other penalties.
 If you fail to pay off the debt, you’ll have to face a tax lien, which would show up on your credit report.
 An unpaid tax lien remains on your credit report for seven years for paid accounts and 15 years for unpaid accounts.
 This will dramatically affect your credit score and your financial life.

 What are the Possible Consequences?

 If you’re not able to avoid a tax lien remark on your credit report and get a low credit rating, lenders would not consider you as a reliable person to lend money to.
-It will result in financial constraints as lack of credit availability is a likely force to put your financial decisions on the back burner.
+It will result in financial constraints like lack of credit availability is a likely force to put your financial decisions on the back burner.

 Take a look at how low credit leaves an impact on various financial decisions:

-You’d either have to pay higher interest rates to secure them, or won’t be able to secure them at all.
+You’d either have to pay higher interest rates to secure them or won’t be able to secure them at all.

 Health and auto insurance firms will charge higher insurance premiums.
 Mortgage insurance firms may outright reject your insurance application.